-The Company's board of directors has determined that the Company has at least one audit committee financial expert serving on its audit committee and that the individual is "independent".
+The Company's Board has determined that the Company has at least one Audit Committee financial expert serving on its Audit Committee and that the individual is "independent", as such term is used in Section 303A.02 of the NYSE Listed Company Manual.
 Mr. Malcolm F. Clay, Chairman of the Audit Committee serves as the Audit Committee's financial expert.
 He is a Chartered Accountant, with over 30 years' experience in both public and private companies.